biblicalhumanities/greek-syntax/README.md

 Most users do not need to use the files in this repository.
 Instead, they will use the docker image from Docker Hub.

 - [Install Docker](https://docs.docker.com/install/)

+- If you are running on Windows, you must [switch to Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers) in Docker before running the container.

 - Run this command from the command line:

   ```